-Hazards There is always an ever-present risk of accidents occurring due to lack of vigilance and awareness of staff and students Person Exposed to Risk · ✓ Students ✓ Employees □ Public □ Contractors □ Visitors Work Description · Everyday working environment Controls Smoking, eating and drinking is prohibited in all areas other than designated areas.
+Hazards There is always an ever-present risk of accidents occurring due to lack of vigilance and awareness of staff and students Person Exposed to Risk ✓ Students ✓ Employees □ Public □ Contractors □ Visitors Work Description Everyday working environment Controls Smoking, eating and drinking is prohibited in all areas other than designated areas.
 Smoking is prohibited in all areas.
 Exercise care when opening or closing doors on entering or leaving rooms.
 Never run.
-Conduct yourself in a responsible manner and do not act in a way that could be dangerous to yourself Conduct yourself in a responsible manner and do not act in a way that could be dangerous to yourself or others.
-Refrain from indulging inappropriate behavior as it could have serious consequences. do R oddia navo donodo donodojadnodo. • No student or member of staff should ever work alone in a Laboratory, Workshop, Service Duct or Plant Room, without prior notification to Line Manager.
-All have and easts are to be left in decignated areas.
-All work and teaching areas about he kept tidy.
+Conduct yourself in a responsible manner and do not act in a way that could be dangerous to yourself or others.
+Refrain from indulging inappropriate behavior as it could have serious consequences.
+No student or member of staff should ever work alone in a Laboratory, Workshop, Service Duct or Plant Room, without prior notification to Line Manager.
 All bags and coats are to be left in designated areas.
-All work and teaching areas should be kept tidy when in use and left tidy when finished. when in use and left duy when infished.
+All work and teaching areas should be kept tidy when in use and left tidy when finished.
 All accidents however minor must be reported to immediate superior.
 No member of staff or student is to interfere with any workplace equipment.
-Report any malfunctioning or dangerous or defective equipment to immediate supervisor without delay Never attempt to effect repairs, no matter how trivial.
+Report any malfunctioning or dangerous or defective equipment to immediate supervisor without delay.
+Never attempt to effect repairs, no matter how trivial.
 Become familiar with position and use of safety equipment for each area in which you work.
-Become familial with position and use of safety equipment for each area in which you work.
-Study carefully and obey the Safe Work Practice Sheets for any area in which you are required to work. • Co-operate with Employer in fulfilling duties imposed under Section 13(1)(a- h) of the Safety, Health & Welfare Act 2005 Wellale Act 2000 Checks & Inspections Constant vigilance and awareness Constant rightenso and arranshood
+Study carefully and obey the Safe Work Practice Sheets for any area in which you are required to work.
+Co-operate with Employer in fulfilling duties imposed under Section 13(1)(a-h) of the Safety, Health & Welfare Act 2005 Checks & Inspections Constant vigilance and awareness Information Instruction C Training Information, Instruction & Training